 Plants need a handful of nutrients to remain healthy and thriving, that includes phosphorus.
 But what is phosphorus, why do plants need phosphorus, and how can you tell if your plants need more of it?
 Let’s take a few minutes to answer these questions, so you can become a better prepared gardener.

 What Is Phosphorus?

 Phosphorus is an element in the periodic table that is essential to living things.
 In fact, phosphorus is found in everything from teeth and tissues to bodily fluids and the human skeleton.
-In its natural state, phosphorus is highly reactive and can be found in two major forms — white and red phosphorus.
+Phosphorus is highly reactive in it’s natural state; and it can be found in one of two forms — white or red phosphorus.

 - Phosphorus aids in cell processes — such as division and enlargement

 - Phosphorus plays a role in energy storage and transfer

 - Phosphorus is found in DNA, RNA, and ATP

 But what does all of that actually mean?
 How does any of this benefit the plant?
 Well for starters, phosphorus is able to boost plant growth and stimulate the roots.
 It also plays a vital role in making sure that the fruit or seeds that come from plants are healthy and abundant.
 On top of this, phosphorus increases a plant’s resistance to disease.
 In other words, phosphorus is a pretty big deal in the plant world!

 How Do I Know if My Plants Need More Phosphorus?